 The Employment Insurance (EI) program offers financial aid to eligible Canadians who are out of a job due to situations beyond their control.
 Canadian individuals who are taking time off work for one eligible reason or another may also be qualified to receive Employment Insurance (EI) benefits.

 The EI offers different benefits to individuals depending on their residential province and situation.
 These benefits include regular, special, sickness, maternity and paternity benefits, among others.
-Each of these constituent benefits has its own set of eligibility conditions Canadians must meet in order to qualify.
+Each of these constituent benefits has its own set of eligibility conditions Canadians must meet to qualify.
 The present post addresses these eligibility requirements.

 Employment Insurance (EI) Regular Benefits